Today is the Feast Day of St. Bartholomew (Aramaic) who is identified as Nathanael (Hebrew, “gift of God”) in John’s Gospel.

 However, many modern scholars dispute this.
 They support the position of

 Markan Priority which claims that Mark’s Gospel was written first.
-In

-Others will say, “Well, it doesn’t make any difference which Gospel was
+“Well, it doesn’t make any difference which Gospel was

 first as along as we believe that the four Gospel writers faithfully

 However, Markan Priority undermines the foundation as to why

 Catholics would believe that the Gospels were faithful to what Jesus

 said and did.
 So, this safe group of people - those who believe

 that the four Gospels faithful record what Jesus said and did - is